1674 Ambon earthquake and megatsunami: Documentation

-In an account by Georg Eberhard Rumphius, a German botanist, the earthquake occurred on a Saturday evening, at 7:30 pm local time, when locals on the islands were celebrating the Chinese Lunar New Year.
+In an account by Georg Eberhard Rumphius, a German botanist, the earthquake occurred on a Saturday evening, at 19:00 local time, when locals on the islands were celebrating the Chinese Lunar New Year.
 The bells of the nearby Victoria Castle on Ambon Island began to clang by themselves.
 The earthquake was so strong as to knock people off their balance.
 Seventy-five stone buildings reportedly collapsed, killing 79 Chinese and five Europeans and injuring 35 others.
 Most of the injuries were fractured arms and legs.
 Among the casualties in the collapses were European settlers.
 Water began sprouting up from wells and the ground, some spurted upwards to a height of 20 ft.
 Blue clay and sand also erupted from the ground.
 Many homes and roads on other parts of the island were cracked and severely damaged.
 Both Rumphius's wife and two daughters were killed during the earthquake after they were crushed by a falling wall.
 They were among the 31 Europeans who died in the earthquake and tsunami.

-Right after the earthquake, a large tsunami reportedly swept through the coast of the island.
-On the Hitu peninsula, the waves were thought to be as high as 100 m, nearly topping the coastal hills.
-Entire forests and plantations were uprooted and washed away.
-The tsunami was accompanied by a deafening noise.
-When it slammed into the coast, eyewitnesses described the flow as very dirty and foul smelling.
+A large tsunami swept the island's coastline following the earthquake.
+On the Hitu peninsula, they were as high as 100 m, nearly topping the coastal hills.
+The tsunami was accompanied by a deafening noise; when it slammed into the coast, eyewitnesses described the flow as very dirty and foul smelling.
+It uprooted entire forests and plantations, washing them away.
+The northwestern coast of the Hitu Peninsula experienced the greatest wave force.
+At Seith and the adjacent villages of Loboleu and Wassela, the tsunami swept away many homes.
+More than 600 people died on nearby Lain Island.
+Waves some 80–100 m high reached the summit of the coastal ridges in this area, uprooting trees in the process.
+Some residents from Hahntuna, a village situated at higher elevation, visited the mosques in the lower-lying villages immediately after the earthquake and drowned when the tsunami arrived.
+At Hila, more than 1,400 people died, including all 31 members of a garrison assembled at Fort Amsterdam.
+Many buildings including the fort were destroyed by the surge while only two shacks survived.
+A section of the coast from Hila extending towards Seith containing three villages also slumped into the sea.